GEICO Renters Insurance Review

 Photograph and List Damaged Items

-Document everything that got damaged with clear photos and detailed descriptions.
-Record each item's value, purchase date and condition before the incident.
+Take clear photos of everything that was damaged and write detailed descriptions for each item.
+Note each item's value, purchase date and condition before the incident occurred.

 3. 3